OKScienceDE/Open-Science-Workshop-on-the-33C3/README.md

 - Photos (@aleimba)
 - Protocol
 - Moderation (@konrad)
+- Welcomer (say "hi" to people who are entering the room)

 ## Program

 ### House kepping

 - Who we are (AG Open Science)
 - OFKN
-- Photos
+- Photos (we will take photo, we have one part of the room that is safe)
 - Pad URL https://pad.okfn.org/p/OpenScienceWorkshop33C3
-- Twitter hashtag #OSW33C3
+- Please tweet - Twitter hashtag #OSW33C3

 ### Warm-up